Mutual of Omaha Life Insurance Review 2026

 Term Life Answers

 Covers adults up to age 80 with level premiums for 10-, 15-, 20- or 30-year terms.
-Coverage typically can reach $10 million for qualified applicants.
+Coverage can reach $10 million for qualified applicants.
 Policies include a conversion option to permanent coverage.
 Available through licensed agents.

 Whole Life Insurance Options

 Whole life insurance provides permanent coverage that lasts your entire life.
-Premiums never increase, and the policy builds cash value on a tax-deferred basis.
+Premiums never increase and the policy builds cash value on a tax-deferred basis.
 Whole life costs more than term but guarantees a death benefit payout whenever you pass away.

 insurance2 icon